naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/6.Automation-and-Programmability/Automation-and-Programmability.md

 - D. Basic

 A. C, when you process the POST to obtain the X-Auth-Token from the Cisco DNA Center, you will pass the username and password encoded in Base64.

+66. You are creating a script to directly configure a Cisco switch using the YANG data model.
+Which network API will you use to perform this task?
+- A. OpenFlow
+- B. RESTCONF
+- C. SNMP
+- D. REST-based API

+A. B.

+67. Which is a RESTCONF content type that is used with a RESTCONF request?
+- A. application/yang-data+json
+- B. application/json
+- C. data/json
+- D. data/yaml

+A. A.

+68. You’ve initiated a REST-based API call to an SDN controller and received a 500 status code.
+What will most likely fix the problem?
+- A. Format your response correctly.
+- B. Authenticate to the device first.
+- C. Nothing; this code means OK.
+- D. Restart the REST-based service.

+A. D, 500 means that there is an internal server error.
+200 is ok.

+69. On which interface of the Cisco DNA Center would you most likely use a RESTCONF request?
+- A. Northbound interface
+- B. Eastbound interface
+- C. Westbound interface
+- D. Southbound interface

+A. D, RESTCONF requests are used outbound to network devices on the southbound interface of Cisco DNA Center.
+REST-based

+70. How is a status code passed to the client after a REST-based request has been processed?
+- A. HTTP header
+- B. HTTP body
+- C. Script variable
+- D. Script data object

+A. A, the status code is passed back to the client via the HTTP header.